Principal Investigator: Dr. Sarah Linnstaedt

 Condition: chronic pain and PTSD

-Research Description: One in five U.S. women experience sexual assault (SA) in their lifetime, with women of color disproportionately burdened.
-Past studies of women SA survivors indicate that chronic musculoskeletal pain (CMSP) and post-traumatic stress disorder (PTSD) are common outcomes of SA, and that Black women experience substantially higher rates of these outcomes than Caucasian women.
+Research Description: One in five U.S. women experience sexual assault (SA) in their lifetime and a substantial subset of these women develop chronic musculoskeletal pain (CMSP) and post-traumatic stress disorder (PTSD).
 CMSP and PTSD are hard to treat, costly to society and associated with substantial suffering and diminished health.
-There are currently no therapeutics that prevent CMSP and PTSD.
+There are currently no therapeutics that prevent CMSP and PTSD development.
 Previous research in humans and animals indicates that an FDA-approved form of estrogen may protect against the development of CMSP and PTSD.
 However, no randomized clinical trials have been performed to date to assess whether estrogen reduces CMSP and PTSD in women following SA.
-This pilot, placebo-controlled clinical trial including 40 SA survivors will assess the feasibility, safety, and initial efficacy of estrogen administration on CMSP and PTSD outcomes.
+This pilot, placebo-controlled clinical trial including SA survivors will assess the feasibility, safety, and initial efficacy of estrogen administration on CMSP and PTSD outcomes.
 Positive results could lead to larger trials and, ultimately, to improving long-term outcomes for sexual assault survivors.

 Funding Partners: Cures Within Reach